 The condition is caused when the muscles, bones and tissues surrounding the thoracic outlet becomes enlarged.
 When swollen, the tissues can compress the nerves between the shoulders and neck.

-Thoracic outlet syndrome can be triggered by jobs which require reaching above shoulder level, carrying heavy loads on the shoulder or pulling shoulders back and down over a prolonged period.
+Thoracic outlet syndrome can be triggered by jobs that require reaching above shoulder level, carrying heavy loads on the shoulder or pulling shoulders back and down over a prolonged period.

 What Is A Diffuse Repetitive Strain Injury?